retep998/hello-rs/README.md

-I hereby challenge everyone to write Rust programs on their platform of choice that print out "Hello world!" to the console with a binary that is as small as possible.
+I hereby challenge everyone to write Rust programs on their platform of choice that print out "Hello world!" with a newline to the console with a binary that is as small as possible.

 Rules:
 * All Rust libraries must be statically linked (including libstd and friends).